SamruddhiGoswami/LeanProcessImporovement/README.md

 ## Pareto chart

-Figure 3 below, highlights the important factors that impact the customer checkout time.
+Figure below, highlights the important factors that impact the customer checkout time.
 It shows that customer wait time increases because of the various processes carried out before the customer leaves the supermarket.

 ![](docs/Fig3_Paretochart.png)

-_ Pareto chart for current checkout time_
+Pareto chart for current checkout time

 ## SIPOC